chriskrycho/v5.chriskrycho.com/site/journal/2022/Color Schemes.md

 ## JavaScript

-Because I did the hard work of pushing all the complexity into the <abbr>CSS</abbr>, the <abbr>JS</abbr> ends up being very simple.
+Because I did the hard work of pushing all the complexity into the <abbr>CSS</abbr>, the <abbr>JS</abbr> ends up being fairly simple.
 It only really has two responsibilities:

 1. setting or clearing the `.light` or `.dark` classes when the user interacts with the <abbr title="user interface">UI</abbr> element
 2. if the user has specified an override, storing that decision somewhere to look it up when the site loads